FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Method

 where $\lambda_{mm'}$ indicates the weight of modality pair $m$ and $m'$. $\mathrm{NCE}_{va}(x)$ is the component corresponding to the visual-audio pair.
 It is defined by \Cref{eq:nce,eq:va}:

-The component corresponding to the visual-text pair is the $\mathrm{MILNCE}_{vt}(x)$ which is a variant of the $\mathrm{NCE}$ loss used to account modalities misalignment \cite{miech2020end}, and detailed in \cref{loss-function-appendix}. $\mathcal{N}(x)$ is the set of negative modality pairs for the video $x$ in a given mini-batch, and $\tau$ is the temperature parameter.
+The $\mathrm{MILNCE}_{vt}(x)$ component is a variant of the $\mathrm{NCE}$ loss used to account modalities misalignment \cite{miech2020end}, and detailed in \begin{arxivPrint}\Cref{loss-function-appendix}.\end{arxivPrint} \begin{confPrint}the supplemental materials.\end{confPrint} $\mathcal{N}(x)$ is the set of negative modality pairs for the video $x$ in a given mini-batch, and $\tau$ is the temperature parameter.
 Utilizing MMV, we sought to confirm our hypothesis that an out-of-domain based network could be beneficial for better generalization.